 This release focuses on the Google API changes which are in effect since January 22nd 2016 and helps fixing related potential issues.

-Let us know what you think about this new release by submitting a review or leaving a comment below!
+Let me know what you think about this new release by submitting a review!

 Google has changed the Google Maps API on June 22nd 2016, requiring a mandatory Google API key for all sites, which call the Google Maps API services for the first time after June 22nd 2016 – full details here.

 If this is true for your site/domain, you need to register a free API key to be able to continue using Google services on your site. v2.7.3 assists you in verifying this and helping you through this process – in addition to our updated tutorial on how to register a Google Maps API key at https://mapsmarker.com/google-maps-api-key.

 We discovered that this change could also lead to issues, if another plugin or theme also enqueues the Google Maps API – in particular if that implementation does not take your Google Maps API key in account or does not load all libraries needed for Leaflet Maps Marker.
 As a result maps or address search may not be working anymore.

 So in order to prevent this, we added a new compatibility check.
 If this is true for your site, you will see the following admin notice:

 To fix this, you can either manually remove the additional Google Maps API calls from third party plugin or themes or – as we would recommend – enable the new compatibility option “Deregister Google Maps API scripts enqueued by third parties”:

 This will call the wp_dequeue_script()-function for all Google Maps API call from third party plugins or themes – preventing them from being loaded.